benpollarduk/ktaf/README.md

   * Use on - use an item.
 Items can be used on a variety of targets.
   * N, S, E, W, U, D - traverse through the rooms in a region.

+Interpretation can be easily extended with the ability for custom interpreters and commands to be added outside of the core Ktor library.

 Conversations with NPC's can be entered in to with an easy to use interface to display dialogue and provide responses:

 ![image](https://github.com/ben-pollard-uk/ktaf/assets/129943363/3adc4210-2732-4f79-9d19-000af0287f07)

-The framework also provides global commands to help with game flow:
+The framework also provides global commands to help with game flow and option management:
   * About - display version information.
   * CommandsOn / CommandsOff - toggle commands on/off.
   * Exit - exit the game.